Thirst: In Search of Freshwater

 In 2024, over 40,000 people were infected, causing 15 deaths, with the Aedes aegypti mosquito being discovered at higher altitudes compared to previous records.
 The surge in cases during the post-monsoon period caused a blood crisis, leading to a health infrastructure breakdown.

-At the bottom of the painting, the giant mosquito leg morphs into a ship hinting at its origin in Sub-Saharan Africa and its spread through maritime commerce, imperial expansion and transatlantic slave trade.
+At the bottom of the painting, the giant mosquito leg morphs into a ship hinting at its origin in sub-Saharan Africa and its spread through maritime commerce, imperial expansion and the transatlantic slave trade.
 Another mosquito leg on the top right transforms to an airplane, as this insect continues to travel to human settlements.

 The bottom right of the painting shows people waiting for water from a government pipe.
-The unequal distribution of water, like the unequal distribution of wealth in Nepal, is characteristic or poor governance and a growing class difference.
+The unequal distribution of water, like the unequal distribution of wealth in Nepal, is characteristic of poor governance and a growing class difference.

 This is the end of Stop 6.